Scout's Check List

 Horseback riding is a very physical outdoor recreational activity.
 For camper safety and the safety of others, participants must meet certain physical requirements to attend camp at M&M Ranch.
 Our camp is designed for our campers to ride in groups.

-- Campers must have the ability to independently remain seated and balanced on a horse in motion while simultaneously directing a horse's travel and speed for at least 1-2 hours.
+- Students must have the ability to independently remain seated and balanced on a horse in motion while simultaneously directing a horse's travel and speed for at least 1-2 hours.

-- Campers must be able to withstand summer exposure to the outdoors, including hot, cold and or wet weather for a period of at least 2 hours.
+- Students must be able to withstand summer exposure to the outdoors, including hot, cold and or wet weather for a period of at least 2 hours.